Journal Articles make even the top students’ eyes glaze over.

 Worst of all, you’ve probably never been taught how to read a journal article!
 You’re just given the article and told … go on … read it!

-So, in this article, I offer seven simple strategies for how to read a research paper effectively.
+So, in this article, I offer seven simple strategies for how to read a research paper effectively by making use of the genre’s text features.

 Let’s dig in!